JulianJuaner/JulianJuaner.github.io/README.md

 >*TRUST WHAT I LOVE.*

 ## PROFILE
 Hi!
 Here is ZHANG Yuechen, Julian.
 I am a year four undergraduate student in the Chinese Universiy of Hong Kong.
-As a beginner of computer science research, I am interested in Computer Graphics / Vision with Deep Learning.
+Now I am having a one-year internship as the computer vision developer in [SmartMore](https://www.smartmore.com) in 2020.
->Research interests: Style Transfer, Image Processing.
+>Research interests: Style Transfer, Image Processing, Semantic Segmentation.

 ## EDUCATION
 - **The Chinese University of Hong Kong**
-  >Bachelor of Computer Science, September 2016 - July 2020
+  > Bachelor of Computer Science, September 2016 - July 2020
 - **Nanyang Technological University, Singapore**
   > GEM Trailblazer Exchange Program, January 2019 - May 2019